Xi Jinping must do more to resolve China's real estate crisis - ExBulletin

 While this is an option of last resort for a government to effectively act as a buyer of last resort, it is not unprecedented.

-In the United States, something similar happened on a much larger scale after the 2008 financial crisis, when the Bush administration passed the Troubled Assets Relief Program in response to the subprime mortgage crisis to allow the government to buy mortgages and other toxic assets from American banks.
+In the United States, something similar happened on a much larger scale after the 2008 financial crisis, when the Bush administration enacted the Troubled Assets Relief Program in response to the subprime mortgage crisis, to allowing the government to buy mortgages and other toxic assets from American banks.

 The United States spent hundreds of billions propping up its banks and housing market and ended the program after making a modest profit when the program was finally terminated.